Cremorne Digital Hub

 • LaunchVic - Support for startup accelerators to grow digital entrepreneurship.

-• BoabAI - Australia’s first scaleup accelerator and investment program for Artificial Intelligence (AI) technology companies to help founders scale their businesses globally.
+• BoabAI - $1.5 million investment in Australia’s first accelerator program for Artificial Intelligence (AI) technology companies to help founders scale their businesses globally.

-For more information about the Cremorne Digital Hub visit the Cremorne Digital Hub website
+For more information about the Cremorne Digital Hub, including Hub events and programming, visit the Cremorne Digital Hub website

 Why Cremorne?